 So for the moment, let’s say it’s been seven hours and thirteen days, divided by your weight in dog years, say.
 Frankness stands in for facts.
 Thunder sounds out what the lightening speaks.
 I was driven to tell you something simple.
 Forgive me if I go astray.
 Continue reading →

 Filed under: affect, Affect Theory, Belonging, class, Craziness, economy, Encounters, Mood, non-sovereignty, optimism, Ordinariness, Politics, potentiality, sexuality, supervalent_thought, Theory of this Blog, trauma, writing | Tags: Bolano, Cadava, documentary, marx, Meiselas, memory, revolution, trauma

 4. Contact Sheet

 It is only evidence that she has been somewhere at the same time that her camera’s been there.
 There’s a pig in a doorway, a street, a man from behind.
 The places seem akimbo, as though executed by the fist of a small, tight child.
 The problem of a book is that it is fixed.
 But “archive” senses a strewn thing, of stuff and gesture moved by weather systems.
 Will we want to know later that the insurgents at the skirmish wore brightly colored jeans?
 We can imagine the folders into which they will go, each according to his palate.

-Filed under: affect, Affect Theory, emotion, Mood, Ordinariness, potentiality, psychoanalysis, queerness, sexuality, supervalent_thought, Theory of this Blog, writing | Tags: affect, drama, emotion, theatre
+Filed under: affect, Affect Theory, Attachment, Belonging, emotion, Love, Mood, non-sovereignty, Ordinariness, Politics, potentiality, psychoanalysis, sexuality, supervalent_thought, Theory of this Blog, writing | Tags: affect, drama, emotion, theatre